nephics/beanstalkt/README.md

 ### Connection methods

 **`connect(callback=None)`**
 Establish the client's connection to beanstalkd.
 Calls back when connection has been established.
-When first connected, the client will attempt to re-connect if the socket is closed.
+After first attempt to connect, the client will automatically attempt to re-connect (with 1 second intervals) if the socket is closed unexpectedly.

 **`close(callback=None)`**
 Close the client's connection to beanstalkd.
 Calls back when connection has been closed.

+**`closed()`**
+Return True if the connection is established, otherwise returns False.

+If the connection is down (also while re-connecting), any attempt to communicate with beanstalkd, using methods in the following sections, will raise an IOError exception.

 ### Producer methods